tryingtolearn11/322_project/README.md

 - database.py - This is where the functions using the database will be stored in eg. sorting functions
 - All the html stuff is for each page

+#Create Virtual Environment from Python3

+   	- Need to have pip installed
+	- $ python3 -m venv venv
+	- $ source venv/bin/activate

 #Requirements

-   	- Need to have pip installed
-    - pip install -r requirements.txt  //install all packages needed
+    - $ pip install -r requirements.txt  //install all packages needed

+#Run the Program

+	- $ flask run